LevanKerdikashvili/appiumProject/README.md

             - `Auth`: class of auth
         - `DateBase`: classes of db connection
         - `Helpers`: classes of Helpers
-            - `AllureEnvironmentWritter`: The AllureEnvironmentWriter class contains methods for creating and saving an XML file containing environment variables
+            - `ExtendReport`: The ExtentReport class is a helper class that provides methods for creating and managing ExtentReports objects for generating test reports
             - `Config`: The Config class loads a configuration file and provides a way to read its properties, with a singleton pattern implementation
-            - `LanguageReader`: The LanguageReader class reads language strings from a JSON file and provides a method to retrieve a specific string based on a given language code and string name
             - `Listener`: It implements the ITestListener interface and overrides all of its methods
-            - `ResourceReader`: The ResourceReader class reads a JSON file and returns its contents as a JSONObject
             - `Utils`: The Utils class contains various utility methods
-            - `Page`: Java class that contains locators and methods (Page Object)
     - `test/`: Contains the test source code files.
         - `java/`: Contains the Java source files.
           - `uz.tbcBank`: main package
             - `Helpers`: classes of Helpers
             - `Page/{teamName}/{moduleName}`: Java class that contains locators and methods (Page Object)
             - `test/{teamName}/{moduleName}`: Java class that contains test cases as methods and BaseTest.java
-        - `resources/app/app.apk`: .apk file for testing
+      - `resources/app/{env}/app.apk`: .apk file for testing
+      - `resources/{env}.xml`: xml files which contains constants/strings depending on the environment

 - `pom.xml`: Maven configuration file for your project.
 - `target/`: Contains compiled classes and packaged artifacts (created after building the project).
 - `README.md`: This README file providing an overview of the project.
-- `config.properties`: config data.
+- `config.properties`: common config data.
 - `report`: contains reporting files index.html (you can open it in any browser) + screenshots
-- `videos`: contains video files when test case is fail
+- `app.log`: contains logs
+- `testng/*.xml`: testng files